-Hospital Records
+Health Records

 We have asked about your health.
-To make this information complete we would like to find out more about your health and treatment from data held and managed by NHS Digital, the national controller of health data.
+To make this information complete we would like to find out more about your health and treatment from data held and managed by NHS England, the national controller of health data.

 These records will help us by adding more information to the responses you have provided.
-The data we would access would be hospital records (held in the Hospital Episodes database) including dates of admission and consultations, treatments received, and referrals made.
+The data we would access would be: